-At present, hemp is cultivated for commercial or research purposes in at least 47 countries.
-Canada, China, Chile, France, and North Korea are currently the largest producers of hemp while the USA is the largest importer of hemp products, obtaining most of its seed and fiber from Canada and China, respectively.
+These days, at least 47 countries cultivate hemp for commercial or research purposes.
+The largest producers of hemp are currently Canada, China, Chile and France whereas the USA is the largest importer of hemp products, receiving most of its seed and fiber from Canada and China, respectively.

-In 2016, European countries produced hemp on more than 80,000 acres.
 The EU has an active hemp market, with production in most member nations.
 Production is centered in France, the Netherlands, Lithuania, and Romania.
 Many EU countries lifted their bans on hemp production in the 1990s and, until recently, also subsidized the production of “flax and hemp” under the EU’s Common Agricultural Policy.
 Most EU production is of hurds, seeds, fibers, and pharmaceuticals.
-Other non-EU European countries with reported hemp production include Russia, Ukraine, and Switzerland.

 Canadian Hemp Market